jstrieb/github-stats/README.md

 1. Create a personal access token (not the default GitHub Actions token) using the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-   Personal access token must have permissions: `read:user` and `repo`
+   Personal access token must have permissions: `read:user` and `repo`.
+Copy the access token when it is generated – if you lose it, you will have to regenerate the token.
-2. Fork the repository
+2. Fork the repository.
-3. Add a GitHub secret with the personal access token
+3. Go to the "Settings" tab of the fork and go to the "Secrets" page (bottom left).
+Create a new secret with the name `ACCESS_TOKEN` and paste the copied personal access token as the value.
+4. Go to the "Actions" tab of the fork and hit the big green button to enable Actions.
+5. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
+6. Embed the images that have been created in the `generated` folder.
-4. Star this repo if you like it!
+5. Star this repo if you like it!

 </details>